 Form I-192, Nonimmigrant Waiver (Canadians)

-Canadian citizens who are inadmissible to the U.S. and who would like to enter the U.S. for non-immigrant purposes, can apply for a waiver to overcome their inadmissibility pursuant to INA § 212(d)(3)(A)(ii).
-To submit the waiver application, the Canadian citizen applicant is required to submit Form I-192, Application for Advance Permission to Enter as a Nonimmigrant. together with supporting documentation, directly to U.S. Customs & Border Protection.
-(For a discussion of how all other foreign nationals and even permanent residents of Canada would apply for a waiver, please visit INA § 212(d)(3)(A)(i) Waiver.)
+Canadian citizens who are inadmissible to the U.S. and who would like to enter the U.S. for non-immigrant purposes, can apply for an I-192 waiver to overcome their inadmissibility pursuant to INA § 212(d)(3)(A)(ii).
+To submit the I-192 waiver application, the Canadian citizen applicant is required to submit Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, together with supporting documentation, directly to U.S. Customs & Border Protection (CBP).
+(For a discussion of how all other foreign nationals and even permanent residents of Canada would apply for a nonimmigrant waiver, please visit INA § 212(d)(3)(A)(i) Waiver.)

 In general, there is a waiver for all grounds of inadmissibility, with the exception of drug trafficking and national security grounds.